xuankimtran/docs-1/pages/katalon-analytics/docs/ka-defects.md

 description:
 ---

-Katalon TestOps links Defects with Jira issues (Jira Bugs) and you can view them in both Katalon TestOps and Jira.
+Katalon TestOps links the Defects of a Test Run to Jira issues (such as Jira Bugs), then you can view the Test Runs and Defects in Jira.

 > Requirements:
 >